FluxxDB/convertr/docs/README.md

-# Convertr - Currency Converter with Covert Mode
+# Convrt - Currency Converter with Covert Mode

 This is a dual-purpose mobile application built with [Expo](https://expo.dev) and React Native.
 It serves as a currency converter on the surface, but contains a hidden covert communications feature for individuals in domestic high-risk situations.